 ... it's so easy to do nothing, when you are busy night and day.

 Very few people are willing to act now with a view to the long-term future, and even fewer people are clear about what actually needs to be done.

 The majority of humanity is burying its head in the sand.
 But we must act instead of hiding from the challenges.

 Translated from: Graeme Maxton.
 Change! - Why We Need a Radical Change.

 © rangizzz | Shutterstock, Inc. [US] 2018

-- ... we have unquestionably a responsibility to change our way of life as a precaution for our children and grandchildren and all future people now.
+- ... we have an unquestionable responsibility to change our lifestyles now for the sake of our children and grandchildren and all future people.

 © Monkey Business Images | Shutterstock, Inc. [US] 2018